 - civil society: all citizens and people with special needs (young people, elderly people, disabled people, etc.), their representative associations and non-profit organisations in general;

 - institutions: local authorities and central, national and supranational institutions;

 - traditional media and social media.

-1 In this chapter, only those products/services provided at no charge are reported, while those which, although they have a significant impact on the community, are provided for payment, are included in the Digitisation chapter.
+1 In this chapter, only those products/services provided at no charge are reported, while those which, although they have a significant impact on the community, are provided for payment, are included in the Digitisation, connectivity and social innovation chapter.

 2 The guidelines for voluntary contributions to the community are available on the telecomitalia.com, website, sustainability section, under codes and policies, environmental and social policies.